By Johan Valentin / Photo : Marie-Nick Gagnon

 Static freediving

-Static freediving is simply staying underwater as long as possible without breathing.
-In order to save air as much as possible, the freediver immerses himself or floats with as little movement as possible, with his airways underwater.
+Static apnea is simply about staying underwater as long as possible.
+In order to save as much air as possible, the freediver immerses himself or lets himself float while moving as little as possible.

-Dynamic freediving with fins or with a single fin consists of achieving the greatest possible horizontal distance in a pool, lake or sea.
+Dynamic apnea consists of achieving the greatest possible horizontal distance underwater.

-The practice of freediving allows man to express his natural capacities of adaptation, while opening the doors of the underwater world.
-Because it is practiced underwater, freediving offers us a state of weightlessness and freedom of movement without limits, and thus provides a constantly renewed pleasure.
-In addition to providing a relaxing effect, freediving combines the practice of swimming with that of meditation.
-It is therefore a complete sport in its own right, which requires a certain amount of self-control, listening to one's body and constant work to improve one's performance and thus surpass oneself.
-The different disciplines allow the freediver to tame his own limits.
-However, the sole pleasure of getting into the water to feel this freedom remains the main objective of this sport, and all freedivers will tell you that!
-No other underwater discipline can make you feel this sensation of freedom like freediving.
+In addition to providing a relaxing effect, sports apnea combines the practice of swimming with that of meditation.
+It is therefore a complete sport in its own right, which requires a certain self-control, listening to your body and constant work to improve your performance and therefore surpass yourself.
+The different disciplines thus allow the freediver to tame his own limits.
+However, the only pleasure of getting in the water to feel this freedom remains the main objective of this sport, and that, all freedivers will tell you!
+No other underwater discipline can make you feel this feeling of freedom like freediving.

 Freediving, for whom ?